 Steinberg designed the overall Chengdu Zhengxing Master Plan prior to the client adding the clubhouse to the program.
-Having already utilized all of the available space for other buildings, the design team decided to dig the new clubhouse into a hill at one end of a greenbelt that runs through the master plan, connecting villas/low rises to the high rise residential district.
+To maximize space within the master plan, the design team strategically placed the new clubhouse within a hillside at one end of a greenbelt that runs through the master plan, connecting low rise villas to the high rise residential district.
 A green bridge connects the greenbelt to the roof of the clubhouse, overlooking the adjacent river.

 The central idea to the design of the clubhouse is “back to nature”.
 The design team wanted to celebrate the incredibly beautiful surroundings and wanted to create a site-specific building that would respect the unique landscape.
 The indigenous material palette is all derived from Chengdu, including locally sourced bamboo, granite, and sandstone.